LogikBlitz/Xcode5_plug-in_template/README.md

 ### Plugin Debugging

 - I would recommend keeping a console open with `tail -f /var/log/system.log` running, for that special moment when you crash Xcode, or want to see the output of your `NSLog()` statements.
-- Since Xcode 5, Xcode uses ARC internally, so the plug-in does not have to use manual memory management anymore.:-D
+- Since Xcode 5, Xcode uses ARC internally, so the plug-in does not have to use manual memory management anymore:-D